Conveniently located to serve Perkins FL

 What Type of Incisions Are Commonly Used?

-The typical incisions for most facelift patients are hidden near the ear and along the scalp line to make them less visible.
-This allows access for our board certified surgeons to tighten underlying tissue, remove excess fat and reduce sagging skin.
+The typical incisions for most facelift patients are hidden near the ear and along the scalp, the line to make them less visible.
+This allows access for our board-certified surgeons to tighten underlying tissue, remove excess fat and reduce sagging skin.
 A mini–facelift would have a shorter scar.
 A full facelift addresses the cheeks and the neck.

 How Long is the Recovery?

 For more information on facelift procedures, schedule your consultation with Tallahassee Plastic Surgery Clinic.
-Our board certified plastic surgeons will work to deliver desirable, natural results.
-Call us today to discuss your options, procedure plan, and a personal recovery timeline today.
+Our board-certified plastic surgeons will work to deliver desirable, natural results.
+Call us today to discuss your options, procedure plan, and personal recovery timeline.